Fair Document Valuation in LLM Summaries via Shapley Values: Introduction

-In summary, our paper makes four key contributions.
+In summary, our paper makes two core contributions.
 First, we address the important and largely unsolved problem of source document valuation in the context of LLM-generated summaries.
-By leveraging the Shapley value framework, we propose a principled approach for fair document valuation, to the best of our knowledge, the first study to apply this concept to LLM-based summarization systems.
+By leveraging the Shapley value framework, we propose a principled approach for fair document valuation.
+To the best of our knowledge, this is among the first applications of Shapley values to LLM-based summarization systems.
 Second, we introduce the Cluster Shapley algorithm, which improves the computational efficiency of Shapley value approximation by exploiting semantic similarity among documents.
 We provide theoretical guarantees on its performance and evaluate its empirical effectiveness using real-world data, showing that it substantially improves the efficiency–accuracy frontier.
-Third, our results open up a new research direction by demonstrating that Shapley approximation algorithms can be significantly improved in LLM applications when additional structure, such as embedding-based similarity, is available.
-This highlights the potential for developing a broader class of structure-aware Shapley approximation algorithms for LLM applications.
-Fourth, we show that simple attribution rules, though computationally cheap, can lead to substantial unfair outcomes.
-This insight provides practical guidance for decision-makers: platforms relying on simplistic heuristics may systematically undervalue or overvalue individual contributors, underscoring the importance of adopting fair and theoretically grounded attribution frameworks.